menu

 Overview

 Cascade is a very small town located in the state of Maryland.
 With a population of 1,094 people and just one neighborhood, Cascade is the 223rd largest community in Maryland.
-Much of the housing stock in Cascade was built prior to World War II, making it one of the older and more historic towns in the country.
+Cascade has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-When you are in Cascade, you'll notice that it is more blue-collar than most other communities in America.
-38.61% of Cascade’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Cascade is a blue-collar town, with 38.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cascade is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Cascade who work in office and administrative support (15.66%), management occupations (8.70%), and sales jobs (8.07%).

 Of important note, Cascade is also a town of artists.
 Cascade has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cascade’s character.

-A relatively large number of people in Cascade telecommute to their jobs.
-Overall, about 17.60% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 17.60% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle